resbaz/nectar-cloud-lessons/Planning/notes.md

 *A:* Decided on a dead simple web server type of box.
 Is a pre-configured drupal instance good enough, or is it too complicated?

+### Q: What are some of the downsides of using the cloud?

+*A:*

+> "The downside is that you will have limited customization options.
+Cloud computing is cheaper because of economics
+> of scale, and -- like any outsourced task -- you tend to get what you get.
+A restaurant with a limited menu is
+> cheaper than a personal chef who can cook anything you want.
+Fewer options at a much cheaper price: it's a
+> feature, not a bug." - Bruce Schneier